utmapp/docs.getutm.app/guest-support/dynamic-resolution.md

 ---
 {% include toc.md %}

 Dynamic resolution allows the virtual machine to change resolution to match the current window size (including full screen window).
-It it only supported on QEMU backend virtual machines and requires guest tools to be installed.
+It it supported on QEMU backend virtual machines when guest tools are installed and in Apple backend guests running macOS 14 or newer.

 ## Enabling Dynamic Resolution

 1. In the virtual machine configuration, make sure that ["Auto resolution"]({% link settings-qemu/devices/display.md %}#auto-resolution) is checked.
-2. Install the guest tools on [Linux]({% link guest-support/linux.md %}) or [Windows]({% link guest-support/windows.md %}).
+2. Install the guest tools on [Linux]({% link guest-support/linux.md %}) or [Windows]({% link guest-support/windows.md %}) if using QEMU backend.
 3. Reboot the virtual machine.

 **macOS**{: .label .label-green } When you resize the virtual machine window, it should automatically request to the guest agent to change the resolution to match that size.